 Members are encouraged to request to join any of the Association committees to connect and engage with professional/peer networks and government leadership; as well as identify a leadership position that aligns with one’s professional goals and objectives.
 KPDA members are encouraged to play a more active role in the Association by getting involved in leadership opportunities.

-Download the KPDA Committee Mandates April 2018 Here
+Download the KPDA Committee Mandates, May 2020 Here

 Established at the beginning of 2017, the aim of the KPDA Affordable Housing Task Force is to clearly demonstrate what the private sector can do and propose ways in which the government (and its relevant agencies) can be engaged to bridge the housing gap in Kenya.